 Vermilionville: A Living History Museum Of Cajun Culture

 A visit to Vermilionville—next door to the cultural center—is a delight.
 We spent half a day wandering through the living history museum on the banks of the bayou, where costumed staff, craftspeople, and musicians go about the activities of 18th-19th century daily life of south Louisiana with great authenticity.

 Click on any photo for a larger image

 And we also spent part of a day walking the trails at nearby Lake Martin and Cypress Island, where we were happy to see thousands of nesting egrets and herons (albeit far-off views).

 We were there mid-April, at the height of crawfish season when the crustaceans are at their largest and fattest.
 Once considered a poor-people’s food (the term “mudbug” is still commonly used), the Cajuns took to them with relish, and crawfish are now celebrated as a delicacy.
 We set out to buy crawfish for dinner.
 “Y’all want tree or five pounds?” inquired the young man with a warm smile and a delightful Cajun accent.
 “Want dem medium or spicy?
-Spicy are hot hot,” he warned.
+Spicy is hot hot,” he warned.
 Actually, I’d been thinking one pound, since it was only the two of us.
 But three pounds turned out to be just the right amount.

 Mudbugs look like miniature lobsters, and the tails (which contain the sweet, tender meat) make up only one-third of the creatures.
 We peeled the meat out of the tails and made crawfish étouffée for dinner that night, a classic Cajun dish.
 It begins, like all Cajun cuisine, with sautéing the “holy trinity” of onion, celery, and bell pepper, and is seasoned with a healthy pinch of cayenne.
 It was delicious.